LisKorzun/JS-Interview-Prep/answers/03-multitasking/what-is-event-loop/README.md

 ### Concurrency model based on an "event loop"

       __`QUEUE`__

-A JavaScript runtime uses a message queue, which is a list of messages to be processed.
+A JavaScript runtime uses a event queue, which is a list of events to be processed.
-Each message has an associated function which gets called in order to handle the message.
+Each event has an associated function which gets called in order to handle the event.

-At some point during the event loop, the runtime starts handling the messages on the queue, starting with the oldest one.
+At some point during the event loop, the runtime starts handling the events on the queue, starting with the oldest one.
-To do so, the message is removed from the queue and its corresponding function is called with the message as an input parameter.
+To do so, the event is removed from the queue and its corresponding function is called with the event as an input parameter.
 As always, calling a function creates a new stack frame for that function's use.

 ![Concurrency model based on an "event loop"](https://developer.mozilla.org/files/4617/default.svg)